 Today’s generation is the recipient of a myriad of astonishing bioengineering, pharmacologic, and technical innovations over the last 3 decades.
 These advancements have resulted in the growth and maturity of a new field of treatment for coronary artery disease (CAD).
 The exponential growth in the number of PCI procedures has resulted in an unprecedented escalation in the cost of health care: approximately 600,000 PCIs are performed in the United States each year3 at a cost exceeding $12 billion.
 However, this expense is not accompanied by a measurable outcomes benefit.4 Moreover, the wide geographic variability of the use of PCI in the United States5,6 has been interpreted as a demonstration that patients are not being referred for the procedure strictly based on scientific evidence.
 The divergence in cost versus benefit logically demands a formal evaluation of PCI utilization.

 The value of PCI in ACS (ST-segment elevation myocardial infarction [STEMI], non–ST-segment elevation myocardial infarction [NSTEMI], and unstable angina) has been definitively demonstrated: by eliminating the causative coronary obstruction, PCI significantly reduces mortality and recurrent myocardial infarction in this setting.
 However, in SIHD, there is no proven survival benefit or reduction in subsequent myocardial infarction versus medical therapy.
 PCI in this circumstance reduces or relieves angina but does not contribute to improvement in hard end points.
 Furthermore, since patients who undergo PCI are exposed to the risk of periprocedural complications, including death, stroke, bleeding, and myocardial infarction, a judicious approach to case selection is required.
-Deciding which patients are likely to benefit from PCI is as much a matter of clinical judgment as the application of clinical evidence (clinical trials, registries, meta-analyses, retrospective studies confirmed by additional data).7 In contemporary practice, the decision of whether PCI, medical therapy, ...
+Deciding which patients are likely to benefit from PCI is as much a matter of clinical judgment as the application of clinical evidence (clinical trials, registries, meta-analyses, retrospective studies confirmed by additional data).7 In contemporary practice, the decision of whether PCI, medical therapy, or ...